-Part 2.6 - Acoustic and Visual Privacy The modified development satisfies the acoustic and visual privacy provisions contained in MDCP 2011 in that: Residential Yes As discussed earlier in this report, the proposed development is considered to maintain a similar level of visual and acoustic privacy as approved to future occupants and adjoining properties.
+A 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 does not alter compliance with this most and evicting conditions Access and does not alter compliance with this part and existing conditions Mobility would remain on any consent granted.
+Yes Part 2.6 - Acoustic and The modified development satisfies the acoustic and visual res Acoustic and Visual Privacy privacy provisions contained in MDCP 2011 in that: Visual Privacy Residential Residential As discussed earlier in this report, the proposed development is considered to maintain a similar level of visual and acoustic privacy as approved to future occupants and adjoining properties.
 The proposal is considered to satisfy the relevant objectives and controls contained in Part 2.6.
 Commercial The use of the commercial tenancies remains subject to a separate application.
 Notwithstanding, the commercial tenancies are sufficiently separated from adjoining sites to provide an acceptable level of visual and acoustic privacy; and An Acoustic Report was submitted with the application and concluded the proposal will comply with the relevant noise emission criteria.
-Part 2.7 - Solar Access and Overshadowing The modified proposal will have a satisfactory impact on solar access and overshadowing to the surrounds as the development largely maintains the approved built form with the amendments increasing the setbacks to the east and west by 300mm.
+Part 2.7 - Solar The modified proposal will have a satisfactory impact on solar Yes Access and access and overshadowing to the surrounds as the development Overshadowing largely maintains the approved built form with the amendments increasing the setbacks to the east and west by 300mm.
 As such, the modified development does not substantially alter any of the approved outcomes, and the modified proposal is considered acceptable in accordance with Part 2.7 of the MDCP 2011.
-Yes Part 2.9 - Community Safety The proposed modified development does not seek to alter any of the approved outcomes.
-Yes Part 2.10 - Parking Refer to discussion below.
-Yes, subject to condition Part 2.18 - Landscaping and Open Spaces The proposed modified development does not seek to alter any of the approved outcomes with respect to landscaping and open space.
-Yes Part 2.20 - Tree Management The proposed modified development does not seek to alter any of the approved outcomes with respect to tree management.
-Existing conditions would remain on any consent granted.
-Yes, subject to conditions

-Part 2.21 - Site • The application was accompanied by an updated Yes, subject Facilities and waste management plan in accordance with the Part; to conditions Waste and Management • Existing conditions would remain on the consent in the event of an approval.
-Part 2.25 - The proposed modified development does not seek to Yes, subject Stormwater alter any of the approved outcomes with respect to to conditions Management stormwater management.
+Part 2.9 - The proposed modified development does not seek to alter any Yes Community of the approved outcomes.
+163 Safety of the approved outcomes.
+Part 2.10 - Refer to discussion below.
+Yes, subject to Parking condition Part 2.18 - The proposed modified development does not seek to alter any Yes Landscaping of the approved outcomes with respect to landscaping and open and Open space.
+Spaces Part 2.20 - The proposed modified development does not seek to alter any Yes, subject to Tree of the approved outcomes with respect to tree management. conditions Management Existing conditions would remain on any consent granted.
+Part 2.21 - Site The application was accompanied by an updated waste Yes, subject to Facilities and management plan in accordance with the Part; and conditions Waste Existing conditions would remain on the consent in the Management event of an approval.
+Part 2.25 - The proposed modified development does not seek to alter any Yes, subject to Stormwater of the approved outcomes with respect to stormwater conditions Management management.
 Existing conditions would remain on any consent granted.